-Show me lessons use the child characters to demonstrate a new game and bring the children full circle to reflect on and demonstrate what they have learned.
+Show me lessons use the child characters and bring the children full circle to reflect on and demonstrate what they have learned.
 There is an activity that refers back to the opener (poster) as well as a revision game.
 In this lesson the children:

-- complete an "on the page" task to review the main vocabulary set - play a group or class game to review the language of the unit - answer the Big Question unit title with more confidence
+- complete a listening and/or "on the page" task to review the main vocabulary set with the poster or Student Book - play a pair, group or class game to review the language of the unit - revisit the Big Question, consolidating language and concepts they have learned through the unit to help them explore the question in greater depth